 GED Programs and Information for Connecticut Residents

-Individuals in Connecticut who wish to take the 2014 GED exam must pass all four subject areas of the exam after meeting certain age, education and residency requirements.
+Individuals in Connecticut who did not earn a traditional high school diploma may wish to take the GED exam to earn an equivalent credential.
+Test takers must pass all four subject areas of the exam after meeting certain age, education and residency requirements.
 GED study programs are available at community centers, high schools, adult education centers and community colleges across Connecticut.

-Applicants for the Connecticut GED test must be residents of the state and at least 17 years old.
-Individuals must provide evidence that they have not participated in any high school program for more than six months and have not graduated from a high school.
+Applicants for the Connecticut GED test must be residents of the state; those 19 years of age or older can register without restriction, and those who are 17 or 18 years old will need to provide evidence that they have not participated in any high school program for more than six months and that they have not graduated from a high school.
 Applicants under the age of 19 must submit this information in the form of an official withdrawal letter from their last high school.
 Those who are 17 years of age also need a withdrawal letter with a guardian signature.

-The 2014 GED test is an entirely computer-based exam that measures students' proficiencies in four subject areas: reasoning through language arts, mathematical reasoning, science and social studies.
+As of 2014, the GED test is an entirely computer-based exam that measures students' proficiencies in four subject areas: reasoning through language arts; mathematical reasoning; science; and social studies.
 Test takers must earn an overall score of 600 on all sections, with no one section score falling below 150.
-To retest a section in Connecticut, students must first wait 60 days.
+To retest a section in Connecticut, students need to attempt all four test modules first and also wait 60 days in between attempts.

 Reasoning Through Language Arts

-This test, focused on language arts, is broken into three sections that include multiple choice and extended response questions.
+This test, focused on language arts, calls for individuals to read content, analyze arguments and support reasoning; 75% of the test is focused on non-fiction and 25% on fiction.
 Students have 150 minutes to complete the entire reasoning through language arts test.

-The science test is based on the life sciences, Earth/space sciences and physical sciences.
+The science test is based on the life sciences, earth/space sciences and physical sciences.
 It is one entire section that must be completed in 90 minutes.
-Test takers must complete short answer questions, in addition to multiple choice problems.

-The social studies test focuses on economics, civics, geography, U.S. history and world history.
-Students have 90 minutes to complete two sections, which include an extended response portion.
+The social studies test focuses on these areas: U.S. history; geography and the world; civics and government; and economics.
+Students have 90 minutes to complete the test.